Ceeds of Peace – Nonprofit Peacebuilding Organization webmaster

-Ceeds of Peace is a 360º approach to raising peacebuilding leaders.
+Ceeds of Peace is a 501c3 nonprofit organization, offering a 360º approach to raising peacebuilding leaders.
 We support and build bridges between families, community leaders and educators to share resources and develop action plans to strengthen our communities and improve our children’s lives.

 Imagine if we were to plant these “C”eeds of Peace around children and youth, and cultivate these skills in the adults who interact with them at home, in schools, and in the community, wrapping them in the practice of these skills everyday?